-Our fourth and newest general interest chapter discusses the interplay between religion and employment law.
+In 2015, we introduced the fourth and newest general interest chapter, which discusses the interplay between religion and employment law.
+In 2017, we saw several new, interesting and impactful cases that further illustrate the widespread and constantly changing global norms and values concerning religion in the workplace.
 Religion has a significant status in societies throughout the world, and this chapter not only underscores how the workplace is affected by religious beliefs but also examines how the legal environment has adapted to such beliefs.
 The chapter explores how several nations manage and integrate religion in the workplace, in particular by examining headscarf bans and religious discrimination.

-In addition to these four general interest chapters, this seventh edition of The Employment Law Review includes 46 country-specific chapters that detail the legal environment and developments of certain international jurisdictions.
-This edition has once again been the product of excellent collaboration.
-I wish to thank our publisher, in particular Gideon Roberton and Sophie Arkell, for their hard work and continued support.
-I also wish to thank all of our contributors and my associates, Michelle Gyves and Ryan Hutzler, for their efforts to bring this edition to fruition.
+In addition to these four general interest chapters, this ninth edition of The Employment Law Review includes 46 country-specific chapters that detail the legal environment and developments of certain international jurisdictions.
+This edition has once again been the product of excellent collaboration, and I wish to thank our publisher.
+I also wish to thank all of our contributors and my associate, Marissa Mastroianni, for her invaluable efforts to bring this edition to fruition.